pytorch/rfcs/RFC-0011-InferenceMode.md

      return result;
    }
  ```
  - **Inference mode** can be turned on when you are sure you don't need any autograd computation.
-This saves the cost of creating autograd graph and as_view/version_counter setup compared to the normal mode.
+This saves the cost of creating autograd graph and `as_view` / `version_counter` setup compared to the normal mode.
  - **Inference tensor** is defined as a tensor without Autograd **and** InplaceOrView keys on it.
  - **Normal tensor** has both Autograd & InplaceOrView keys.
 This includes both `requires_grad=true` and `requires_grad=false` tensors. (see [Ideal end state] section for more details).
  - Additional notes:
    - All Inference tensors are created in inference mode, but not all of the tensors created in inference mode are inference tensors.
-For example, a view of normal tensor created in inference mode is still a normal tensor (but with special creation_meta!).
+For example, a view of normal tensor created in inference mode is still a normal tensor (but with special `creation_meta`!).
    - (Autograd & !InplaceOrView) and (!Autogad & InplaceOrView) are invalid states, we don't have such tensors.

 # Expected Behavior